odow/group-allocator/README.md

 The solution is implemented in a Microsoft Excel interface so it makes it easy for administrators to download and use.
 It requires SolverStudio, an add-in for Excel that provides "an integrated environment for optimization using modeling languages within Excel".
 SolverStudio can be downloaded from http://solverstudio.org.
 For further details, please read the "Instructions" sheet in the "Group_Allocator.xlsx" spreadsheet.

+The solution has been set up for a University of Auckland context but it can be easily adapted to any situation involving group allocation.
+The authors are happy to provide support in customising the solution to your specific needs.

 ## Compatible Versions of Microsoft Excel and SolverStudio

 Group-Allocator has been tested on Microsoft Excel 2010 and 2013, and SolverStudio 0.08.01, 0.6.0 and 0.5.4.